Home

 Maximum size: about 76 mm (Hoover, 2006).

 Identification: This species has a soft, gelatinous texture.
 In mature animals, the notum is covered with very small tubercles, arranged in clusters, with the central tubercle in each cluster slightly larger.
-The body is usually black when mature but juveniles are typically bright red and intermediate animals often have a black margin and a red submarginal band.
+The body is usually black when mature but juveniles are typically bright orange-red and intermediate animals often have a black margin and an orange-red submarginal band.
+Rarely, the orange-red band may be marginal rather than submarginal.
+(Note 1) Also, some animals have a blue to blue-gray marginal band.
+Occasionally, mature animals may be light brown with few or no darker blotches.
 The tubercles and rhinophores are usually tipped with white.
 The branchia are smaller, but more numerous, than in Dendrodoris fumata.

-Distribution: Big Island, Maui, Oahu, French Frigate Shoals, Midway and Kure: widely distributed in the Indo-Pacific.
+Distribution: Big Island, Maui, Oahu, Kauai, French Frigate Shoals, Midway and Kure (also Johnston Atoll): widely distributed in the Indo-Pacific.

 Photo: CP: 35 mm: Hekili Point, Maui; March 16, 2009.